kailash-manasarovar/statement/docs/timeline/2023/july.md

 ![Julia Lohmann](../../content/images/carmen/sinremite-julia-lohmann.jpg)

 - I'm truly amazed at the hacker's dedication and commitment.
-None of it made any sense.
+None of it made any sense to me.

 ### The guy at the Alhambra